-■ Clear the neighbor session between your WGxR1 router and router "Cheap" afterward and ensure that the neighbor session remains active.
+• You can clear the neighbor session between your WGxR1 router and router Cheap afterward and ensure that the neighbor session remains active.

 Answer this question:

 Q1) If the number of prefixes that are received from both providers exceeds 50, what single command can you use to reset the BGP sessions on both routers?